pkrisz99/Renegade/README.md

 It is written in C++ from scratch, and values readability and simplicity.
 As the engine communicates through the UCI protocol, it can be connected to almost all chess user interfaces.

-The engine is fairly strong, and regularly competes on Lichess over at https://lichess.org/@/RenegadeEngine, as well as in tournaments organized by the engine testing community.
+The engine is fairly strong, and regularly competes in various tournaments organized by the engine testing community.

 ## Features
 ### Board representation